rustshop/flakebox/docs/nixos-options.md

 Separate from the toolchain as it’s common to want a custom (nightly) version, for all the great yet unstable features\.

-Defaults to the rustfmt from the nightly channel\.
+Defaults to the rustfmt from the nightly channel default profile\.